Russia Entry Requirements

 Prohibited Items

-- Narcotics and psychotropic substances - strictly illegal with severe penalties including imprisonment
+- Narcotics and drug paraphernalia - illegal

 Restricted Items